Physical processes in protoplanetary disks: Disk structure

 For $h/r = 0.05$, a disk mass of a few percent of the stellar mass makes a non-negligible change to the vertical structure, and such masses are not unreasonably large.
 As we will see in \S\ref{sec_turbulence}, however, when disk masses $M_{\rm disk} / M_* \sim h/r$ are encountered we tend to have bigger fish to fry, as this is also the approximate condition for the onset of disk self-gravity, the formation of spiral arms, and substantial departures from axisymmetry.

 Magnetic pressure $P_B = B^2 / 8 \pi$ is likely to impact the vertical density profile, at least for $z \gg h$ (here and subsequently, we use units such that $B$ is measured in Gauss).
 No simple principle for predicting the strength or vertical variation of the magnetic field is known, so we turn to numerical simulations for guidance.
-Hirose \& Turner \cite{hirose11} completed radiation magnetohydrodynamic (MHD) simulations of the protoplanetary disk at 1~AU, taking the surface density $\Sigma = 10^3 \ {\rm g \ cm}^{-2}$ and adopting as stellar parameters $M_* = 0.5 \ M_\odot$, $T_{\rm eff} = 4000 \ {\rm K}$, and $R_* = 2 \ R_\odot$.
+Hirose \& Turner \cite{hirose11} completed radiation magnetohydrodynamic (MHD) simulations of the protoplanetary disk at 1~AU, adopting fairly typical numbers for the key disk and stellar parameters (a disk surface density $\Sigma = 10^3 \ {\rm g \ cm}^{-2}$, stellar mass $M_* = 0.5 \ M_\odot$, stellar effective temperature $T_{\rm eff} = 4000 \ {\rm K}$, and stellar radius $R_* = 2 \ R_\odot$).
 Their simulations included Ohmic diffusion but ignored both ambipolar diffusion and the Hall effect (see \S\ref{sec_turbulence} for further discussion of these processes).
 They found that the model disk was gas pressure dominated near the mid-plane, but that the atmosphere (or corona) was magnetically dominated.
 An empirical fit to their density profile is \cite{turner14},

 with $\epsilon \simeq 1.25 \times 10^{-2}$ and $k \simeq 1.5$.
 This fit is shown in Figure~\ref{fig_vertical_density}.
 Magnetic pressure beats out gas pressure for $|z| > 4 h$, leading to a low density exponential atmosphere that is much more extended than a standard isothermal disk.
 Even if the atmosphere itself gives way to a disk wind at still higher altitudes (as suggested by other simulations), these results suggest that observational probes of conditions near the disk surface may be sampling regions where the magnetic field dominates.

-\begin{svgraybox} The impact of magnetic pressure on the vertical structure of protoplanetary disks may be larger than the preceding discussion implies.
-Simulations of the inner disk ($r \sim 1 \ {\rm AU}$) that include the Hall effect \cite{lesur14} result in the generation of strong azimuthal magnetic fields whose magnetic pressure may exceed that of the gas within one scale height, or even at the mid-plane.
-This implies that there could be regions of the disk where the conventional estimate of the scale height based on the temperature is significantly in error.
-Observational constraints on such models would be valuable, as would a better analytic understanding of what determines the vertical profile of $B$ in disks. \end{svgraybox}
+Moreover, simulations of the inner disk ($r \sim 1 \ {\rm AU}$) that include the Hall effect \cite{lesur14} show that it may be possible to generate strong azimuthal magnetic fields whose magnetic pressure may exceed that of the gas within one scale height, or even at the mid-plane.
+Such fields would lead to larger departures from the standard purely thermal definition of the scale height.